mikemiler/secure-login-collector/readme.txt

 = What's the difference between Free and Pro? =

 Free: WordPress admin access for decryption.
-Pro: Requires physical passkey device (YubiKey, Touch ID) for zero-knowledge encryption.
+The Pro version (available as a separate plugin) requires physical passkey device (YubiKey, Touch ID) for zero-knowledge encryption.

 = Can my team access credentials? =

 Yes.
 Any WordPress admin can decrypt in free version.
-Pro version supports multiple passkey registrations.
+The Pro version (separate plugin) supports multiple passkey registrations.
 Export to password managers for team sharing.

 = How long is data stored? =